 Are you Building a House in Bengaluru?
 If YES, then know about the Procedure of getting water connection in Bangalore and the government regulations required as well as provide the documents needed for getting water connection from BWSSB.

-Bangalore Water Supply and Sewage Board (BWSSB) is the leading governmental agency that is responsible for the provision of sewage disposal as well as water supply to the city of Bangalore.
-It was established back in 1964 and has been in operation to present.
+Bangalore Water Supply and Sewage Board (BWSSB) is the leading governmental agency responsible for providing sewage disposal and water supply to Bangalore.
+It was established back in 1964 and has been in operation to the present.

-Before you apply for getting the BWSSB water connection you need to know exactly under which category that the application should be submitted.
+Before you apply for getting the BWSSB water connection, you need to know exactly under which category the application should be submitted.
 There are many such as Domestic Single dwelling, Residential apartment, Commercial building, etc.

 The procedure of Getting BWSSB Water connection in Bangalore